 - humidity sensor

 The Android world seems to be leading the way in this area of adding “extra” sensors to your devices.
-For example, if you want a thermometer-enabled device in the Android world, simply pick up a Samsung Galaxy S4, but if you want the same feature on your iPhone, you’re going to need to buy a Thermodo.
+For example, if you want a thermometer-enabled device in the Android world, pick up a Samsung Galaxy S4, but if you want the same feature on your iPhone, you’re going to need to buy a Thermodo.
 Certainly, doable, but considering the built-in sensors in the Android devices likely only cost a few dollars, you can see where adding sensors to your non-enabled devices can become unnecessarily costly.

 We’re Just Getting Warmed Up

-This is really just the tip of iceberg here.
+This is just the tip of the iceberg here.
 Where these sensors are now a luxury item or a hit and miss proposition, we’re going to see an influx of them across the buying spectrum as the technology becomes cheaper and smaller.
 With these additional sensors, we’ll see the growth of a software segment call “appcessories.”
-Of course, if you have sensors, you need the apps to provide information and insight to the new data you’re gathering, right?
+Of course, if you have sensors, you need the apps to provide information and insight into the new data you’re gathering, right?

 With the next-next generation of devices, the third-party adapters and add-ons for them, we could see things like air quality sensors, motion detection, EKG/pulse and blood pressure monitors, PH/alkalinity in the not too distant future.
 Touch-free gestural inputs and the connected nature of wearable computing all fit right in here with this line of thinking.
 Your entire body and the environment around you becomes the just-in-time information gatherer and delivery mechanism.

 Though it may be a little frivolous, want to see something available today that is certainly a sign of things to come?
 Check out these brainwave sensing cat ears you can buy right now to let everyone know just what you are feeling.
 Goofy?
 Definitely!
-When similar technology could be used to provide brain scans or MRI data in realtime via consumer technology avenues, we will have reached a breakthrough in health, science and human augmentation.
+When similar technology could be used to provide brain scans or MRI data in realtime via consumer technology avenues, we will have reached a breakthrough in health, science, and human augmentation.

 What sorts of things can we do with these sensors?

 Of course, there are the immediate applications the sensors directly add to your user experience, such as being able to measure things like light levels, temperature and more.
-The immediate uses obviously give your audience more inputs about the world around them and can allow them to make more accurate decisions on a one-on-one basis.
+The immediate uses give your audience more inputs about the world around them and can allow them to make more accurate decisions on a one-on-one basis.